 - The North American shale energy revolution, which has required new oil & gas pipeline, storage and export infrastructure

-- The globalization of LNG and Natural Gas Liquids (NGLs) has required significant infrastructure expenditure.
+- The globalisation of LNG and Natural Gas Liquids (NGLs) has required significant infrastructure expenditure.

 Of course not all structural growth stories played out the way we forecast.
 Global container trade volumes have disappointed with growth of only 1.7x¹¹ GDP over the past decade (compared to 3.4x GDP for the 30 years prior to 2007).